Student Opportunity Grants

 The Brooks School is dedicated to confronting the role of public policy in producing, perpetuating, and addressing racism and related forms of injustice—both in the past and the present.
 While this goal will be supported and given priority through any of the funds listed below, this fund specific fund will directly support students’ participation in research, service or engagement opportunities aimed at tackling systematic racism within the field of public policy or public affairs.

 Research experiences can be a transformative part of the academic experience, by allowing students to participate in the academic process of discovery and knowledge generation.
 This fund is intended for research activities in the field of public policy or public affairs.
 Priority will be given to student-led research costs, such as data purchases for theses or independent study.
 Students may also request funding to work in unpaid research assistant positions on faculty projects, but these will be reserved only for students who cannot participate in such activities otherwise.
 Opportunities that focus on issues of race, racism, diversity, equity, and inclusion are encouraged.
-Priority will be given for projects in any of the seven identified areas of priority for the Brooks School: Data Science and Technology Policy; Global Security; Health Policy; Politics and Economics of Development; Race, Racism and Public Policy; Social Policy and Inequality; Sustainability and Environmental Policy.
+Priority will be given for projects in any of the seven identified areas of priority for the Brooks School: Data Science and Technology Policy; Health Policy; Human Security; Politics and Economics of Development; Race, Racism and Public Policy; Social Policy and Inequality; Sustainability and Environmental Policy.
 Support of a Brooks School faculty mentor is required to be eligible for the funds.

 Unpaid Internship Grants: